chuseq/som/README.md

 # som
-Basic Self Organizing Map implementation for genome analysis.
+Basic Self Organizing Map (SOM) implementation for genome analysis.

 This repository contains code files for the undergraduate thesis project titled "Self Organizing Map for genome analysis".
 This project aims to generate a clustering of bacterial genomes based on a structural representation of its DNA sequence.